-During the summer of 2013, staff at the Nachusa Grasslands preserve in Illinois began the preparatory work necessary for the return of bison to the preserve in the fall of 2014.
-Nachusa is located just two hours west of Chicago.
+During the summer of 2013, staff at Nachusa Grasslands began the preparatory work necessary for the return of bison in the fall of 2014.

-Science initiatives included extensive sampling of the prairie, which will help researchers understand bison's affect on plants, soil, insects, water quality, and animals.
+Sampling was conducted that will help researchers understand bison's affect on the prairie.
 Here, Kirsta Kirkham (L) and Maria Lemke take water samples and measurements of Wade Creek.

-Researchers from Northern Illinois University partnered with the Conservancy to collect samples of insects.
-The research will help staff understand how the insect community changes with the return of bison.
+Researchers from Northern Illinois University collected samples of insects, which will help staff understand how the insect community changes with the return of bison.